hellincarolina/PythonExamples/README.md

 Pytest downloading and documentation available in: https://pypi.org/project/pytest/

-It's required to create an empty directory name "emptydirectory" inside test_data directory in order to successfully run the unit tests.
+It's required to create an empty directory name "emptydirectory" inside test_data directory in order to successfully run the unit tests on test_find_file.py.
 However, you can change the data to run the tests by replacing the directories/files with existing ones on your local machine.